 1. Custom-Made LowPs™ (Low PUFA) Feed

-We take a different approach to produce eggs that are lower in PUFAs.
+We take a different approach to produce eggs that are lab-tested to contain 73% less Omega-PUFAs relative to Organic Pasture-Raised eggs.
 In 2021, Farmer Ash designed her own custom chicken feed, free from corn, soy, and other high-PUFA ingredients.
 Initially crafted in her garage, this unique feed is now produced by two trusted feed mills who prepare the ration for all our farm partners.
-This ensures the hens in our cooperative receive a diet that supports a healthier fatty acid profile—low in PUFAs and higher in stable, nourishing saturated fats.
-It’s a one-of-a-kind feed you won’t find anywhere else: LowPs™—low in PUFAs, low in endocrine-disrupting Phytoestrogens, and low in Pesticides.
+This ensures the hens in our cooperative receive a diet that supports a healthier fatty acid profile: low in PUFAs and higher in stable, nourishing saturated fats.
+It’s a one-of-a-kind feed you won’t find anywhere else: LowPs™: low in PUFAs, low in endocrine-disrupting Phytoestrogens, and low in Pesticides.

 Not only do we create our own custom feed, but we also partner with regenerative row-crop farmers to grow the ingredients without synthetic pesticides.
 This allows us to maintain complete oversight of the process, ensuring that our feed is as pure and wholesome as the eggs it helps produce.